 While it's always interesting and personable to add cultural touches to your home, opting for trendy tribal prints of the 1990s isn't the best approach.
 Mass-produced tribal decorations, like the one pictured above, now just seem tacky and inappropriate.

-In contrast to the light-obsessed interior designers of the 21st century, the ’90s favored a darker ambience—and heavy drapery was the perfect way to achieve it.
+In contrast to the light-obsessed interior designers of the 21st century, the '90s favored a darker ambiance—and heavy drapery was the perfect way to achieve it.